brettlyons/3_fizzbuzz/README.md

 # 3_fizzbuzz
 Fizz Buzz solved at least three times.

-I have solved fizzbuzz twice for education-application purposes.
-I would like to avoid having to solve it a fourth time, in python at least.
+I have solved fizzbuzz twice on two separate occasions.
+If I ever get asked to solve it again, it might be useful to have previous attempts on my github.